-One of only 6 founding members of Enterprise Community Partners (a pioneering and nationwide affordable housing developer), Hope Communities has been directly involved in the creation of thousands of units of affordable housing for almost four decades.
+One of six founding members of Enterprise Community Partners, a pioneering and nationwide affordable housing developer, Hope Communities has been directly involved in the creation of thousands of units of affordable housing in Denver over the years.

 We strengthen communities and provide pathways to economic and personal opportunity through affordable housing, educational programs and support services.

 A community in which everyone has a safe place to call home and the resources they need to thrive.

 Following a comprehensive strategic planning process with input from more than 250 individuals, including community stakeholders, board, staff, experts and others, Hope Communities adopted a strategic plan for 2018-2020.
 Click HERE to read the plan.

 Hope Communities and the work we do to accomplish our mission are guided by our core operating values:

 Respect.
 We believe that all people should be treated with respect and dignity.
 We appreciate and recognize the value that each person – whether a resident, employee, board member, vendor, community partner or donor – brings to our work and to the community.